Frequently Asked Questions

-In the City of Athens, seven school board members are appointed by the Athens City Council.
+In the City of Athens, five school board members are appointed by the Athens City Council.
 These individuals must be residents of Athens and may not be serving on the city council at the time of their appointment.
 The city council reviews applications and selects members of the board that have a genuine interest in and dedication to public education, a willingness to give time and effort to the work, a capacity for understanding people, and the ability to work cooperatively with others.
 Board members serve 5 year terms.
 School Board Member Applications can be found on the City of Athens website under "Mayor's Office."

 Generally, the board conducts regular meetings on the third Thursday at 6:30 p.m.
 The board may designate another time and place to hold a meeting.
 The public shall be provided with notice of the dates of all regular and special meetings, as may be provided by law.
 All meetings shall be open to the public except where otherwise provided by law.
 Special Meetings Special meetings of the board shall be held at such place and time as the duties and business of the board may require.
 Such meetings shall be called by the board’s president.
 A written request for a special meeting by a majority of the board shall make it mandatory for the president to call a special meeting of the board.
 Further, a specific request by the superintendent requires that a special meeting be called.
 The notice for the special meeting shall be simultaneously conveyed to all board members and the superintendent, together with a statement of the reason for the call or request and the matters to be addressed at the meeting.
 The meeting shall be set as soon as practicable, taking into account the reasonable availability of board members and the superintendent, the urgency of the matters to be addressed, and the necessity to provide public notice of the meeting as provided by law.